micro-ROS/docker/Simulation/micro-XRCE-DDS/Readme.md

  ttyS0
  ttyS1
  ```
- And launch the client attached to the second serial, using `client --serial /dev/ttyS1` command.
+ And launch the client, attaching it to the second serial where the Agent is listening, using `client --serial /dev/ttyS1` command.
 The output should be the next:

  ```
  nsh> client --serial /dev/ttyS1